 Note About Shipping Cost Differences

-Some customers notice that inbound shipping may cost less than the return shipping quoted on our website.
-This difference is typically caused by dimensional weight used by shipping carriers, residential versus commercial delivery addresses, and full insurance coverage included with return shipments.
-Our return shipping rates are calibrated for OEM packaging dimensions and full shipment protection to ensure your module is returned safely.
+Inbound shipping costs may differ from return shipping charges quoted on our website.
+This is typically due to carrier dimensional weight calculations, residential versus commercial delivery classifications, and full insurance coverage included with outbound shipments.
+Our return shipping rates are structured to ensure proper packaging, full protection, and reliable delivery of your module.